skatscher/jpa2-notes/8-jpql.md

 ### Ctor expressions
 ### Ingeritance and polymorphism

-Restrivting queries to a particular class of a hierarchy:
+Restricting queries to a particular class of a hierarchy:

 `SELECT p FROM Project p WHERE TYPE(p)=DesignProject` -- there are no quotes around the type name, but string params can be used as params.

 ## FROM clause

-Consists from id vars and join clause declarations.
-Every query must have at least one id var in the fROM clause, corresponding to an Entity.
+Consists of id vars and join clause declarations.
+Every query must have at least one id var in the FROM clause, corresponding to an entity.
 When the id var is not a path but a single entity - e.g. `e` - it is called a **range variable declaration** (confusing, but it comes from the set theory).
-An optional `AS` keyword max be used.
+An optional `AS` keyword may be used.
 The id must follow standard java naming rules (case insensititve)

 ### Joins

 Joins are queries combining results from ultiple entities.
 They occur whenever:

 * more than one range var decls are listed in the `FROM` and appear in the `SELECT`
-* `JOIN` operator is used to extend the entitiy through a pth expression (whaa?)
+* `JOIN` operator is used to extend the entitiy through a path expression (how?)
 * a path expr. navigates along an association field to the same or different entity.
 *  `WHERE` conditions compare attributes of different id vars.

 Joins may be specified explicitly using the `JOIN` keyword, or implicitly as result of path navigation.

 **Inner joins** return entites satisfying all join conditions.
-Path navigation from on eentity to another is aform of inner join.
-An **outer join** is a set of all entities satisfying a ll join condtions plus all instances of one of the entities (called the **left** type).
-Absence of join conditions will produca a cartesian product (all possible combinations of the entities -> M*N results).
+Path navigation from one entity to another is a form of inner join.
+An **outer join** is a set of all entities satisfying all join condtions plus all instances of one of the entities (called the **left** type).
+Absence of join conditions will produce a cartesian product (all possible combinations of the entities -> M*N results).
 Cartesian products are rarely used in JPQL.

  More on the `JOIN` operator wiht examples: 217-222:
 #### Inner joins